radianthero/radianthero.github.io/_tabs/about.md

 For video games: Wonder Project J2, Fallout: New Vegas, Smash 64 (not remix), Mario 3.

-For Table tops: Risk Legacy Season 3 (other 2 aren't as fun), Space Hulk, Munchkins Dungeon.
+For Table tops: Risk Legacy Season 3 (season 2 is okay, season 1 blows), Space Hulk, Munchkins Dungeon and Fire & Stone: Siege of Vienna (it's a very lobsided game but so fun.)

 Though maybe not in my favorites, I love Final Fantasy 11 and Old School RuneScape, only real MMOs I've gotten into.